scalastic/scalastic.github.io/_posts/en/2023-05-03-developer-guide-feature-delivery.markdown

 existing codebases.
 They weigh the benefits and drawbacks of different options to make informed decisions that align with project goals and constraints.

-Making the right choices regarding algorithms, data structures, libraries, and frameworks requires a combination of technical expertise, understanding of project requirements, and awareness of current industry trends.
-It involves careful evaluation, experimentation, and consideration of various factors to create efficient, reliable, and maintainable software solutions.
+Based on multiple parameters, it is evident that making a choice is not simple.
+It is a combination of technical expertise, understanding project requirements, and knowledge of current industry trends.
+This involves careful evaluation, experimentation, and also making trade-offs.

 ### Pros and Cons